Parkland school officer branded a coward pushes back: 'Enough's enough'

 Breaking News Emails

 He cringes when his name is mentioned on the news or in headlines, and he obsessively replays the events of Feb.
 14 in his head, the newspaper said.
-He worries when he shows his identification somewhere that he' will be recognized.
+He worries when he shows his identification somewhere that he'll be recognized.

 "It's been hard," he told NBC News.
 "But it's nothing compared to what these families went through.
 They lost their kids."

-Note: CORRECTION (June 5, 2018, 10:44 a.m.
-ET): A previous version of this article misstated Nikolas Cruz’s age.
-He is 19, not 18.